NicolasVelay/NicolasVelay/src/blog/new-blog-s3-cloudfront-aws-deploy.md

 <p></p>

 > [!NOTE]
-> "Arn" are identifiers for your ressources at AWS, since there is a lot of services, we need unique identifiers.
+> "Arn" are identifiers for our ressources in AWS, since there is a lot of services, we need unique identifiers.

 | Please tell me we are done...

-Yeah, we are done for bucket configuration.
-Now we need to put our local /dist folder (the thing we build earlier) into the bucket.
+Yeah, we are done for the bucket configuration.
+Now we need to put our local /dist folder (the thing we build earlier) into our bucket.
 There is an upload button in the "Objects" tab of your bucket, simple, easy.

 ***Or...***